 The breast cancer tumor usually occurs in the lobules and ducts of the breast, which are used in the production and delivery of breast milk.
 Breast cancer is the most common cancer among women aside from skin cancer.
 Men are also susceptible to breast cancer, although the disease is rare among males.

-As with other cancers, the best possible outcomes for breast cancer treatment come with early treatment.Proton therapy has unique attributes that reduce radiation exposure to normal, healthy organs.1,2 This is especially important in left-sided breast cancer, as the cancer is close to critical organs such as the heart and the lungs.
+As with other cancers, the best possible outcomes for breast cancer treatment come through early breast cancer care.Proton therapy has unique attributes that reduce radiation exposure to normal, healthy organs.1,2 This is especially important in left-sided breast cancer, as the cancer is close to critical organs such as the heart and the lungs.

 1 MacDonald S, Specht M, Isakoff S, et al. Prospective pilot study of proton radiation therapy for invasive carcinoma of the breast following mastectomy in patients with unfavorable anatomy – first reported clinical experience.
 Int J Radiat Oncol.
 2012;84(Suppl 3):S113-S114.
 Abstract 281